©1999, edited 11/13/16

-4. Stealing is taking the property of others without permission or right.
+4. Stealing is taking the property of others without permission or legal right.

 5. Stealing is wrong.

-Notice students only have to learn what lying, stealing amount to and that they are commonly regarded as wrong or immoral.
+Students only have to learn what lying and stealing amount to, and that they are regarded as wrong or immoral.

-The desirability of teaching “knowing that” values depends on how many kids lie, steal, and so forth, because they don’t know that they are wrong.
+How important is it for kids to “know that?”
+Well that depends on how many kids lie or steal because they don’t know it is wrong.
 How many kids are like that?
 Some, surely — especially the very young.
-But it is hard to imagine that most school-aged children have missed out on this information.
+But it is hard to imagine that most school-aged children beyond the primary grades have missed out on this information.
 Even the most hardened delinquents probably know the right and wrong of things.
 They just think these classifications are for “fools,” or at least wrong for them.
 Consider this actual court statement of a juvenile murderer quoted in my local newspaper.
 “Sure I shot him.
 What else could I do?
 He wouldn’t give me the money.”
 Did he not know that killing another is wrong?
 Or did he know, but not care?

-Other, more dangerous, kids know that stealing, destructive cruelty, and so forth, are wrong, and that is precisely why they do it.
+Other, more dangerous, juveniles know that stealing, destructive cruelty, and so forth, are wrong, and that is precisely why they do it.
 Their dominant passion is destruction.
 Consider Charles Manson; John Wayne Gacey, or “Son of Sam.”
-The standard interpretation of their behavior is that they are mentally ill or at least see the world differently and do what is “right for them.”
-But if we allow for the possibility of wickedness, they may, instead, know right from wrong and revel in choosing the wrong.
+The standard interpretation of their behavior is that they are mentally ill or at least see the world differently.
+But we should allow for the possibility that they know right from wrong, and revel in choosing the wrong.
 Their sense of self-worth and ability to escape their own insignificance may depend on how evil they succeed in being.
 Wickedness validates their existence.
-“Knowing that” values education simply adds evil new things to their “to-do” list.
+“I matter because I destroy.”
+A “knowing that” type values education simply adds new evil things to their “to-do” list.

 How does any youngster come to think of themselves as evil?
 Here is one way.
-At this very minute parents in every corner of this land are parenting in ways that inadvertently teach their children that they are no good, bad, evil.
+Parents in every corner of this land parent in ways that inadvertently teach their children that they are no good, bad, evil.
 Over and over they verbally and/or non-verbally tell their kids: “You are no good!
 You never have been any good.
 You never will be any good!”
-Hammer that home a few hundred times across a developmentally critical span of years and it is a very bad idea to provide that child with more details about what bad people do.
+Hammer that home a few hundred times across a developmentally critical span of years and it is not a good idea to provide that child with information about what bad people do.

 Will kids be positively influenced by instruction that stresses the “knowing that” dimension of values?
-Generally they will not, Merely knowing facts about values will not deliver the civil society the values education advocates are after.
+Generally they will not.
+Merely knowing facts about values will not deliver the kind of society that values education advocates hope to foster.

 Teaching Values and “Knowing How”

 “Knowing how” involves what researchers call procedural knowledge.
-This is: knowledge of how to do something.
-For example, “knowing how” to be honest involves knowing that if you find someone’s wallet, honesty requires returning it with money and credit cards intact.
-That’s “knowing how” to be honest.
+Put simply: knowing how to do something.
+For example, “knowing how” to be honest.
+That involves knowing that if you find someone’s wallet, honesty requires returning it with money and credit cards intact.
+That’s an example of “knowing how” to be honest.

-Helping kids “know how” is a big part of what values education advocates say educators should be doing.
-To be sure, youngsters do need assistance in developing values “know how.”
+Helping kids “know how” is certainly a part of what values education is about.
+Youngsters do need assistance in developing values “know how.”
 Like learning to play the piano, ethical decision making requires knowing how.
-But we should definitely NOT assume that when benighted kids come to know “how to” be nicer, kinder and more decent, that they necessarily will be.
+But we should definitely NOT assume that when kids come to know “how to” be nicer, kinder and more decent, that they necessarily will be.
 Not by a long shot.

-Ask yourself: how many kids lie because they literally don’t know how to tell the truth; how many cheat because they don’t know how to be honest?
+Ask yourself: how many kids lie because they literally don’t know how to tell the truth?
+How many cheat because they don’t know how to be honest?
 Surely, very few.
-Some might engage in mayhem because they don’t know how to otherwise resolve conflicts — the point of training kids in conflict resolution.
+Some engage in mayhem because they don’t know how to peacefully resolve conflicts — the point of training kids in conflict resolution.
 But a lot of juveniles who turn to mayhem know both “how to” be good and “how to” resolve conflicts peaceably.
 They just don’t want to.
 Why is that?
 In many cases they simply enjoy inflicting pain on others.
 It may be one of the few things they are good at.
-Moreover, it can yield benefits and the risks can be relatively low.
+Moreover, it can yield both material and psychological benefits; and the risks can be relatively low.

-In the case of youth gangs, strife is indispensable to the perpetuation of the gang.
-Struggle defines the group, revitalizes its traditions and provides a way of getting information about the strength of potentially lethal enemies.
+For instance, in the case of youth gangs, strife is indispensable to the perpetuation of the gang.
+Struggle defines the group, revitalizes its traditions and provides a way of getting information about the strength of potential enemies.
 In short, gang conflict is often functional.
-That is why gang youths with enough sense to figure out the “how to” of avoiding conflict, still don’t do it.
+That is why gang youths who can figure out the “how to” of avoiding conflict, still don’t do it.
 It would undermine the group that gives their lives perverted meaning.
 Values “know how” certainly won’t change that behavior.